LORTEY/CardFlare/README.md

 make the app easy and free to ise

 make the way of uploading new flashcard easy and versatile

 make the flashcards showup every time you open certain app or power up your phone

 provide user with statistics of their progress

 introduce spaced repetition

+add an option to test writing